watermelonwolverine/Filename-Tag-Generator/README.md

 `*, <, >, |, ?, :, "`

+You should also avoid having the same text as `basename-spacer` and `tag-separator`.

 # Why Filenames?

 This is the conclusion of a [reddit post](https://www.reddit.com/r/battlemaps/comments/vuk9uw/working_on_a_tagging_tool_for_map_hoarders_need/)

-# Summary
+## Summary

 - Filenames are a good enough solution in the majority of cases.
 - Every good enough solution is better than a perfect solution that is never finished.
-(It has already taken me too long to implement this)
+(It has already taken me too long to release this)
-- Every alternative to filenames I found so far either had other limitations or would require 100s of hours of work to produce a satisfying program.
+- Every alternative to filenames I found so far either had other limitations or would require 100s of hours of work
 - I don't get paid so can't spend 100s of hours implementing niche tools that only a handful of people will use.

 ## Why Filenames are Good

-- Very verbose, can see tags with every file browser
+- Very verbose, users can see tags with every file browser
-- Re-using what already exists
+- Re-using what already exists instead of re-implementing
     - File browser
     - Thumbnail cache
     - Search and indexing functionality
     - Image viewers
 - Works in pretty much every cloud web interface
-    - => Access your media files via tags everywhere without having to download them first
+    - Users can access their media files via tags everywhere
 - Works with every type of file
 - Tags don't get lost on conversion
 - Tags don't get lost when file is moved
 - Tags always stay synced with file even when working on multiple machines
   - => No need to sync databases, metafiles etc.

+## Why Filenames are Bad

+- There is a limit to how long a path or a filename can be on most systems.
+See [Limitations](#limitations)
+- They can get nasty to edit and typos are a real issue, hence this program.

 ## Problems with Alternative Solutions

 ### Database

 - What happens when files are moved outside the tool?
-- Would require indexing
 - Needs a thumbnail cache and a file browser with search functionality
 - How to sync the database to different PCs?
 - Can't use tags in the cloud web interface